Geoje POW camp: History

-As the prisoner total reached 137,000 in January 1951, the UN decided to isolate captured personnel on Geoje-do (or Kŏje-do), an island off the southern coast of Korea.
+As the prisoner total reached 137,000 in January 1951, the UN decided to isolate captured personnel on Geoje-do, an island off the southern coast of Korea.
 But before the move was made, the South Korean prisoners were segregated from the North Koreans.
 This left a power vacuum in many of the compounds that were abruptly deprived of their leaders.
 On Geoje, security problems were reduced, but there were serious engineering obstacles to be overcome.
-Since there were little or no natural water resources on the island, Col. Hartley F. Dame, the first camp commander, had to build dams and store rainwater to service the 118,000 locals, 100,000 refugees, and 150,000 prisoners.
+Since there were little or no natural water resources on the island, Colonel Hartley F. Dame, the first camp commander, had to build dams and store rainwater to service the 118,000 locals, 100,000 refugees, and 150,000 prisoners.
 Construction began in January on the first enclosure of UN Prisoner of War Camp Number 1 and by the end of the month over 50,000 POW's were moved from the mainland to Geoje.
 Swiftly, in two rock-strewn valleys on the north coast, four enclosures, each subdivided into eight compounds, were built.
 Originally intended to hold 700–1,200 men apiece, the compounds were soon jammed to five times their capacity.
 Since available land was at a premium on the island, the space between the compounds soon had to be used to confine the prisoners too.
 This conserved the construction of facilities and the number of guards required to police the enclosures, but complicated the task of managing the crowded camp.
 Packing thousands of men into a small area with only barbed wire separating each compound from the next permitted a free exchange of thought and an opportunity to plan and execute mass demonstrations and riots.
 With the number of security personnel limited and usually of inferior caliber, proper control was difficult at the outset and later became impossible.
 But the elusive hope of an imminent armistice and a rapid solution of the prisoner problem delayed corrective action.